 - Punts.
 Goalkeepers shall not punt the ball nor drop kick the ball in 8U.

 - Fouls and Other Stoppages: The following, if deliberately done, are the fouls most likely to occur in 8U games: kicking, tripping, pushing, holding, handling the ball and dangerous play.
 No slide tackles are allowed.
 A free kick is awarded to the opposing team in the case of a slide tackle.
 [If contact with the opponent is made, the restart is a direct free kick.
 If no contact is made, it remains dangerous play, and the restart is an indirect free kick] Referees should not stop play for trifling violations.
 It’s a player’s game so keep the fun going and let them play.
 But always stop for safety.
 Referees should work cooperatively with the coaches to instruct players on fair play.

 - Misconduct: Misconduct should be rare in 8U games.
 There is no need for the public cautioning and sending off of young players (Referees should leave their red and yellow cards home).
 Officials should work cooperatively with the coach when a 8U player may need some “cool down time”.

-- Distance from Ball: Players should be asked to stand back approximately 6-10 yards from the ball being kicked (for free kicks, goal kicks, kick-offs, etc.) to give the kicker room to kick the ball without it immediately hitting an opponent.
+- Distance from Ball: Players should be asked to stand back 8 yards (minimum required distance for Region 20 at this age) from the ball being kicked (for free kicks, goal kicks, kick-offs, etc.) to give the kicker room to kick the ball without it immediately hitting an opponent.